 I should mention at this point that, it being the school summer holiday, Caitlin and Ieuan were with us and on strict instructions to be on their best behaviour.
 (No we didn’t give them gin).

-The flavour is light and elegant with the delicate perfume of the elderflower which nicely balances the cucumber flavour of the Hendrick’s gin.
-It didn’t have a strong alcoholic ‘hit’ but it certain revived us.
+The flavour is light and elegant with the delicate perfume of the elderflower which nicely balances the cucumber flavour of Hendrick’s gin.
+It didn’t have a strong alcoholic ‘hit’ but it certainly revived us.

 You can order the more usual tea beverage is you prefer and there is a selection of teas, both traditional and herbal, and coffee to choose from.